-What’s the Different Between Help Desk Support and Desktop Support?
+What’s the Difference Between Help Desk Support and Desktop Support?

 Before any organization issues an RFP to a list of potential Managed Service Providers, the first order of business is to define the support requirements.
 The trouble is sometimes those definitions require further definition or even a glossary of terms to facilitate a proper solution match.
 Even when using a term as pervasive as “help desk,” potential clients may mean something else entirely.
 The fact is it’s rare that two companies are speaking the same language.

 So why is there a disconnect?

 Unless you’re actually in the help desk support business, alternative use of the terminology is not uncommon.
 Many organizations define a help desk as being any group of IT support professionals who provide phone support in some capacity.
 Even if that means those professionals quickly hang up the phone and deploy themselves to the end user’s location to perform hardware repairs or Installs, Moves, Adds, Changes (IMACs) of PCs, laptops, monitors, and peripherals, the “help desk” misnomer applies.
 The fact of the matter is if the help desk is a team of technicians who spend a majority of their time performing such hands-on tasks at the end user’s deskside, their role is more aptly defined as “desktop support.”